Tour ID: 10063536

 B= Breakfast L= Lunch D= Dinner

-Itinerary is exclusive to Sacred Earth Safaris, subject to availability road, weather and cultural conditions
+Itinerary is subject to availability road, weather and cultural conditions

 Seat in 4WD vehicle, with professional driver guide and photgraphy tour escort, All meals as stated, snacks, fruit and iced water in the vehicle at all times, 8 nights accommodation, as stated, PRIVATE Port Hedland harbour sunset cruise, PRIVATE (our group only) Dampier Archipelago sunset Cruise, National park entry fees, Tom Price Mine tour

 Single room is an additional $810.
 Single travelers must have single room and pay single supplement if a person of the same sex, willing to twin share, cannot be found.